davibarreira/NotebookToLaTeX.jl/README.md

 *NotebookToLatex.jl* to *NotebookToLaTeX.jl* in order to be more consistent with the naming of other packages in the Julia environment.
 If you've cloned this repo before that, you might want to delete and clone again.

+*If you try this package and find some bug, or think of a feature you'd like to have implemented, do not hesitate to open an issue*.

 ## Why this Package?
 This package converts your notebook files (Pluto or Jupyter) to beautiful and simple LaTeX files, that are easy to modify.
 Thus, making it ideal